Lungos/Various/README.md

 # Various

 ga-ts:
-First larger code i wrote in lisp, solves the tarveling postman problem using an genetic algorithm, on an i3 laptop took 7min to calculate for 200 points.
-Have setup for points all in a circle to see it got it correct, and random points. uses an svg converter written by jl2 to show the points and route taken.
+First larger code i wrote in lisp, solves the traveling postman problem using an genetic algorithm, on an i3 laptop took 7min to calculate for 200 points.
+Have setup for points all in a circle to see if it got it correct, and random points. uses an svg converter written by jl2 to show the points and route taken.

 GP: